West-Indian Spicy Pumpkin Soup

 5. Add the scotch bonnet, garlic, and ginger and cook just until fragrant.

-6. Add the thyme, orange peel, curry powder, nutmeg, cinnamon stick, and bay leaves, mixing everything thoroughly.
+6. Add the thyme, orange zest, curry powder, nutmeg, cinnamon stick, and bay leaves, mixing everything thoroughly.

 7. When it becomes sticky, add the roasted vegetables and stir to mix, then the chicken stock, stirring to keep blending everything.